Enjoying Bar Prep: 6 Ways to Make Studying for the Bar Exam More Fun and Effective (Visual Guide)

 3. Test yourself against past bar exam questions.

 The ghosts of questions past will guide you.
-You’ll be haunted by similar questions on your bar exam.
+You’ll be haunted by similar questions on the bar exam.

-Get out there and practice as if it were the real thing, and do the real thing as if it were practice.
-The bar exam tests you on how to solve problems, not just memorize a bunch of words.
+Get out there and practice as if it were the real thing, and then do the real thing as if it were practice.
+The bar exam tests whether you can resolve issues, not just memorize a bunch of words you can’t remember under pressure.

 4. Get things wrong.

-This is how I remembered an issue I missed on an essay the first time:
+This is how I remembered an issue I missed in an essay the first time:

 5. It’s OK if you’re not confident about the bar exam.